Raveena Aurora: Career

-2012-2019: Career beginnings, Shanti and Lucid
+2012–2019: Career beginnings, Shanti and Lucid

-Aurora mentioned that she would always audition for Broadway musicals but she said that "there were no roles for little Indian girls".
-She also mentioned that people told her many times that she can't be expected to sign a record deal if she was an Indian woman and them saying that "It's not gonna work", but she said that "It never became about signing a deal at that point.
+Raveena began auditioning for Broadway musicals but to no success as "there were no roles for little Indian girls".
+She mentioned that people told her many times that she could not be expected to sign a record deal if she was an Indian woman and said, "It's not gonna work".
+She said, "It never became about signing a deal at that point.
 I was just like, 'I don't need to rely on these things, it's gonna work if it's meant to happen.'"
 She would also sing for church services.
-When she was 18, Aurora independently released her first single and music video, "Grey Eyes" on December 4, 2012 in YouTube.
-Along with her old EP, Where We Wander which was released independently on February 19, 2013 but she later made them private.
+When she was 18, Raveena independently released her first single and music video, "Grey Eyes" on December 4, 2012, in YouTube along with her old EP, Where We Wander, which was released independently on February 19, 2013.
+She later made them private.

-During her beginning of her career, she was denied by multiple record labels.
-She said, "I would have label meetings and people would be like 'we can't sign you, you’re brown', to my face they would tell me 'there's no space for you.'
+During the beginning of her career, Raveena was denied by multiple record labels due to her being of South Asian descent: "I would have label meetings and people would be like 'We can't sign you, you're brown', to my face they would tell me 'there's no space for you.'
 I was forced to build the infrastructure myself.
 I hope that the people who have control over that infrastructure start to support marginalized artists really early on.
 It's such a hard phase when you're in it, and it breaks a lot of people."

-She worked many full-time jobs, like nannying or even had worked at her first job in American Apparel as a sales associate and saved to spend her money to self-fund her music projects.
+Raveena worked many full-time jobs, like nannying and even worked at her first job in American Apparel as a sales associate and saved to spend her money to self-fund her music projects.
 When she was 21, she met and started working with record producer Everett Orr in 2015.
 She and Orr continued releasing singles "You Give Me That", "Johnny It's the Last Time" and "Something's Gotta Give" on SoundCloud in 2016.

-She amassed a sizable online following after the release of her first EP, Shanti in December 2017.
+After independently releasing her first EP, Shanti in December 2017, Raveena amassed a sizable online following.
 Shanti explored themes of self-love and healing, and blended R&B, soul, and jazz music.
 Her debut EP drew praise from Sidney Madden of NPR for her "cool delivery and chill-inducing falsetto runs" and "astute songwriting chops".
 She directed several of her own music videos where she displayed her Indian heritage and "rich interiority of women of color like herself".
 The third track of the EP, "No Better" is included as a soundtrack for the 2020 romantic drama film, All My Life.
-She also released a bonus track for the EP, "Wherever U Go" in January 12, 2018.
+She also released a bonus track for the EP, "Wherever U Go" on January 12, 2018.